u-ask/uask-sys/README.md

 [Sendgrid](https://sendgrid.com/) and / or [Twilio](https://www.twilio.com/) account and keys are necessary for sending authentication codes.

-_*Important:*_ do not use the `.env` file in production environment ; set the environment variable at host level.
+_*Important:*_ do not rely on the `.env` file in production environment ; set the environment variable at host level.
 The present guide assumes that this is the case.

 ## Database initialization
 ```